sreenathkspanikker/Test/README.md

 }
 ```

-* After running client application, instance of this application also appear in the eureka server dashboard.
+* After running client application, an instance of this application also appear in the eureka server dashboard.

 -Finally Eureka Server Dashboard will be as follows.
 <p align="center">